apache/mxnet/docs/how_to/smart_device.md

 With amalgamation, deploying the system on smart devices (such as Android or iOS) is simple.
 But there are two additional considerations:

-- The model should be small enough to fit into the device’s memory.
+- The model should be small enough to fit into the device's memory.
 - The model shouldn't be too expensive to run given the relatively low computational power of these devices.

 Let's use image recognition as an example to show how to get such a model.
 We start with the state-of-the-art inception model.
 We train it on an ImageNet dataset, using multiple servers with GTX 980 cards.
 The resulting model fits into memory, but it's too expensive to run.
 We remove some layers, but now the results are poor.